mpokrass/Personality-notes/psych-356.md

 Labyrinth of king Minos in Greece that had a minotaur (half man, half bull).
 Every year, 10 girls and boys from Athens were fed to the minotaur.
 This was king Minos' revenge because his son was killed by a bull in Athens.
 Was a sad event every year.

 One year, Prince Theseus decided to go.
-He was very brave and agentic and volounteered.
+He was very brave and agentic and volunteered.
 His Dad told him to put a black sail on if he is dead, and white sail if he is alive, when the boat returns.

-Thesues when he gets there, makes friends with Ariadne who is the daughter of Daedalyus who made the maze.
+Theseus when he gets there, makes friends with Ariadne who is the daughter of Daedalus who made the maze.
 They are thrown into the maze (metaphor of adolescence).
 He is clever like Odysseus was, and puts down string to see how to get back out.

 Theseus kills the minotaur.
 He rushes out the maze, hurries everyone to go home.
 Forgets about Ariadne and leaves her there, and she gets punished.
 Becomes hyper-agentic.
 Forgets to change the sail, it is a black sail.
-His father Ageus, kills himself (called the Agean sea).
+His father Ageus, kills himself (called the Aegean sea).
 Theseus became unbalanced and suffered a personal/social cost.

 ### Icarus

 Similar story here.
 Daedalus and Icarus were put into jail when Theseus succeeded.
 They fashioned wings to fly out.
 Daedalus tells Icarus to not fly too close to the sun or the ocean, fly the middle course, nothing to excess.
 Icarus flies too close to the sun and melts his wings and perishes in the sea.
-Metaphor for huberis, hyper-agency.
+Metaphor for hubris, hyper-agency.

 ### Oedipus

 Was a prince.
 The King heard a prophecy that he was going to kill his wife the Queen, so he bound his feet and cast him away.
 Another family took him in.

 He heard the prophecy that he was going to kill his father and marry his mother so he left his home.
 At a crossroads he meets the King, and kills his father the King over the right of way (metaphor).
-He solves the riddle of the Sphinx and is given the Kingdom and his given Jacosta, his mother, as a bride, fulfilling the prophecy.
+He solves the riddle of the Sphinx and is given the Kingdom and his given Jocasta, his mother, as a bride, fulfilling the prophecy.

-He is filled with anguish, Jacosta kills herself, and then he blinds himself.
+He is filled with anguish, Jocasta kills herself, and then he blinds himself.
 Extremes people go to when they are faced with anxious struggles early on.

 ### Prometheus